 Every group I have taken with me to a Wayumi experience has been deeply impacted with God’s eternal purpose for their earthly living.

-One young lady jumped out of the van upon our return and announced to her youth pastor, “I’m going to be a missionary!”
+One young lady jumped out of the van upon our return, skipped over to her youth pastor, and announced, “I’m going to be a missionary!”

 Months and years later other participants are steadfast in preparing for serving in ministry.